New house sales have been climbing ever since the 2008 economic collapse.

 Those living in larger cities will have no shortage of groups to join.

-If you’re in a small town like me, there are still events to attend, but they are slightly more scarce.
+If you’re in a small town like mine, there are still events to attend, but they are slightly more scarce.
 In this case, make sure you’re on the ball about attending what’s available.

 Make sure that you also have business cards available and dress sharp.
 You want to give a great first impression.